Harmonised index of consumer prices (HICP) (prc_hicp)

 12.1.
 Relevance - User Needs

-In addition to being a general measure of inflation, the HICP is also used in the areas of:
+In addition to being a general measure of inflation, the HICP may also be used in the areas of:

-• wages, social benefit, contract and bond indexation;
+• wages, social benefits, contracts and bonds indexation;

 • economic forecasting and analysis;